sipsorcery-org/sipsorcery/examples/WebRTCExamples/WebRTCTestPatternServer/README.md

 This example generates a test pattern video stream and sends it to any WebRTC peers that connect.

-**NOTE**: The test pattern is encoded using the separate `SIPSorceryMedia` library which is Windows specific.
+**NOTE**: The test pattern is encoded using the separate `SIPSorceryMedia.FFmpeg` library which is platform specific.

-You will need `.Net Core` installed.
+You will need `.NET` installed.

 - Start the test application on Windows using: